 - Clustering –

-Cisco ASA let’s us configure multiple ASA devices as a single logical device. cluster can consists of maximum 8 cohesive units.
-This results in high throughput and at the same time, provides redundancy.
+Cisco ASA lets us configure multiple ASA devices as a single logical device.
+The cluster can consist of a maximum of 8 cohesive units.
+This results in high throughput and at the same time provides redundancy.

 Cisco ASA provides support for Next-Generation firewall features which can provide protection advanced malware protection in a single device as the classic firewall features are combined with NGFWs features.